 34 Rue de la Charité, 69002 Lyon

-The Museum of Textiles and Decorative Arts in Lyon, founded in 1864, is a key landmark of Lyon's cultural heritage.
-This museum houses one of the world's largest textile collections, with over 2.5 million pieces spanning 4,500 years of history.
-Its collections highlight the richness of Lyon's textile industry, with pieces ranging from antiquity to contemporary creations.
+The Musée des Tissus et des Arts Décoratifs de Lyon, founded in 1864, is a must-see place for Lyon's cultural heritage.
+This museum houses one of the largest textile collections in the world, with more than 2.5 million pieces covering 4,500 years of history.
+Its collections highlight the wealth of Lyon's textile industry, with pieces ranging from Antiquity to contemporary creations.

 The future museum, scheduled to reopen in the coming years, will offer an enriched and diversified experience.
-It will include new dining areas, including a restaurant with a terrace, as well as gardens accessible to all.
-The scenography, entrusted to Renaud Pierrard, creator of the Islamic arts departments at the Louvre, will bring together the textile and decorative collections in a renewed tour.
-(Lyon Arts Museum).
+It will incorporate new dining areas, including a restaurant with a terrace, as well as gardens accessible to all.
+The exhibition design, entrusted to Renaud Pierrard, creator of the Islamic art departments at the Louvre, will create a dialogue between the textile and decorative collections in a revamped layout.Lyon Arts Museum).

 Our self-guided tours of Brotteaux

-The Bust of Claude-Marius Vaïsse, known as the Haussmann of Lyon
+The bust of Claude-Marius Vaïsse, described as the Haussmann of Lyon

 The Palais de Flore, built by the architect Clément Laval in 1930, stands out for its imposing stature, reaching a height of 40 metres.